Budapest: Finance and corporate location

-Many international banks and financial service providers also support the financial industry of Budapest, firms such as Citigroup, Morgan Stanley, GE Capital, Deutsche Bank, Sberbank, ING Group, Allianz, KBC Group, UniCredit and MSCI among others.
+Many international banks and financial service providers also support the financial industry of Budapest, firms such as Citigroup, Morgan Stanley, GE Capital, Deutsche Bank, Sberbank, ING Group, Allianz, KBC Group, UniCredit, Wise (company) and MSCI among others.
 Another particularly strong industry in the capital city is the biotechnology and pharmaceutical industry.
 There are also traditionally strong domestic companies in Budapest such as Egis, Gedeon Richter, Chinoin as well as international biotechnology corporations such as Pfizer, Teva, Novartis, Sanofi, which also have R&D and production divisions here.
 Further high-tech industries, involved in software development and engineering are notable as well.
 Nokia, Ericsson, Bosch, Microsoft and IBM employ thousands of engineers in research and development in the city.
 Game design is also strongly represented with headquarters of domestic companies Digital Reality, Black Hole and the studios of Crytek and Gameloft.
 Apart from the above, there are regional headquarters of global firms such as Alcoa, General Motors, General Electric, ExxonMobil, BP, BT, Flextronics, Panasonic, Huawei, Knorr-Bremse, Liberty Global, Tata Consultancy, Aegon, WizzAir, TriGránit, MVM Group and Graphisoft.
 There is a base for major international companies including, but not limited to, Nissan CEE, Volvo, Saab and Ford.